CODES-group/opyrability/docs/operability_overview.rst

 :math:`\mu` indicates a measure of regions that varies depending on the dimensionality of the considered sets :cite:`lima10,gazzaneo20`.
 If in our example we had a 1D system, :math:`\mu` would indicate length.
-Since we are in the :math:`\mathbb{R}^2` space, it corresponds to quantification of area.
+Since we are in the :math:`\mathbb{R}^2` space, it corresponds to ara quantification.
 For 3D systems it would be the intersection between the volumes of the regions and for higher dimensional cases, hypervolumes.
 An additional important note is that due to the possible nonlinearity of the underlying process model, the OI value from the inputs' perspective yields